shobande-femi/menufactory/README.md

 ### Transition Definitions
 Transitions map the user input to the name of the next state.
-The name of the next state can be a plain old string, an enumeration or a lambda that returns a string/enumeration.
-I suggest always using enumeration as they are less prone to errors.
+The mapped value (next state) may be a string or a lambda that returns a string.
+When using a lambda, the request object is accessible; `it.phoneNumber`.

+**Note**: I have used enumerations for state names to avoid errors that may arise from typos.
+When using enumerations, remember to retrieve the enum's `name`.

 You can use regular expression for matching inputs to next states.
 You needn't escape any characters in the regex.
 Simply use triple quotes around the